-While we do offer simple controls that allow to use it without VR hardware, the immersion factor that comes with VR is lost.
-Also, the considerations we make are a number of potential intersections of the two fields without taking deep considerations of how the design space of the different methods, like interaction design, would have to be applied.
+While we do offer simple controls that allow the software to be used without VR hardware, the immersion factor that comes with VR is lost.
+Additionally, the considerations we make involve several potential intersections of the two fields, without taking into account the in-depth considerations of how the design space of different methods, such as interaction design, would need to be applied.

-Thus, future work should include a variety of aspects.
-For one, a unified framework for creating immersive experiences would pose an asset.
-Such a framework should cover the inclusion and on-demand availability of historical background inside an immersive environment or the sonification of information, both of which have benefits.
-It may also be helpful to have ways of adjusting the light conditions tailored to the object's geolocation and a chosen time and date.
-Another feature to further improve such software would be the simulation of crowds, as seen in the work on the Angkor Wat in Cambodia~\cite[pp.~346--354]{marriott2018immersive}.
+For future work, a unified framework for creating immersive experiences would pose an asset.
+Such a framework should encompass the inclusion and on-demand availability of historical context within an immersive environment.
+This could happen in the form of integrated analysis tools, such as classifiers for identifying anachronistic components within a digitization.
+The sonification of information may also be of interest.
+It may also be helpful to have ways of adjusting the light conditions tailored to the object's geolocation and a chosen time, date, and seasonal characteristics, which was out of the scope of this work.